antiboredom/vidpy/docs/_sources/overview.rst.txt

     # then move it to (200, 200) and scale it to 90% over 5 seconds
     clip.zoompan([0, 0, '200%', '200%'], [200, 200, '90%', '90%'], start=0, end=5)

+Please note that effects will be applied in the order that you add them, and that order matters.
+For example, the chroma filter will be affected by any color adjustment already on the clip.

-For a full list see the filters documentation: (link to come)
+For a full list see the filters documentation (link to come, in the meantime, look at the Clip class documentation).

 You can also use `any filter supported by mlt <https://www.mltframework.org/plugins/PluginsFilters/>`__ with the